-We use fluorescence correlation spectroscopy (FCS) to measure hydrodynamic radius, fluorescence brightness and local concentration of fluorescently labeled colloids and macromolecules (polymers, copolymers, proteins, DNAs) and thus investigate conformational changes, mutual interactions or aggregation.
-Among other applications, such FCS studies are especially useful to characterize drug nanocarriers (NCs) at all stages of the delivery process and allow monitoring of the carriers’ formation, drug loading efficiency, stability and kinetics of drug release.
+We use fluorescence correlation spectroscopy (FCS) to measure the hydrodynamic radius, fluorescence brightness, and local concentration of fluorescently labeled colloids and macromolecules (polymers, copolymers, proteins, and DNA).
+These measurements allow us to investigate conformational changes, mutual interactions, and aggregation.
+As discussed in our recent Reviews [1, 2], such FCS studies are particularly useful for characterizing drug nanocarriers (NCs) at all stages of the delivery process, enabling monitoring of carrier formation, drug loading efficiency, stability, and kinetics of drug release [3–8].
 To reach their target sites, NCs need to circulate in the bloodstream for prolonged periods without aggregation, degradation, or cargo loss.
-However, it is very difficult to identify and monitor small-sized NCs and their cargo in the dense and highly complex blood environment that is not transparent for visible light.
-To address this problem, we developed two FCS aproaches that allow characterization of drug NCs in blood:
+However, identifying and monitoring small NCs and their cargo in the dense, highly complex, and opaque blood environment is extremely challenging.
+To address this problem, we have developed two FCS approaches that allow direct characterization of drug NCs in blood:

 Monitoring drug NCs in a blood droplet [9]